Versão em Português

 INTERVENTION LOGIC

-The project is part of the "Sustainable Production" (1) component of the Amazon Fund’s Logical Framework.
+The project fell under Component 1, “Sustainable Production,” of the Amazon Fund’s Logical Framework.

 Click on the following image to view its objectives tree, that is, how the project's outputs and linked to the expected outcomes and impact.